Evolution of Preferences in Multiple Populations: Partial Observability

-When opponents' preferences are unobservable, we know from Theorem~\ref{prop:20180530} that a pure-strategy outcome can be stable if it is a strict Nash equilibrium or the unique Nash equilibrium of the objective game.
+When opponents' preferences are unobservable, we know from Corollary~\ref{prop:20180530} that a pure-strategy outcome can be stable if it is a strict Nash equilibrium or the unique Nash equilibrium of the objective game.
 However, this result may not hold in the case of partial observability.
-If the degree of observability is positive, even arbitrarily small, then mutants may earn higher average fitnesses by adopting a more efficient strategy profile, which occurs only when they see and meet one another without affecting the incumbents' expectations and strategies; see the following Example.
-It indicates that the results of Theorem~\ref{prop:20180530} are not robust; efficiency would play a role in preference evolution as long as there is a positive probability of observing preferences.
-Furthermore, it also indicates that materialist preferences may not survive even if preferences are almost unobservable.
+If the degree of observability is positive, even arbitrarily small, then mutants may earn strictly higher average fitnesses by playing a more efficient action profile, which occurs only when they see and meet one another without affecting the incumbents' expectations and strategies; see the following Example.
+It indicates that efficiency would play a role in preference evolution as long as the probability of observing preferences is positive.

 \begin{example} Suppose that the objective game $G$ is the following Prisoner's Dilemma game.